IanFinlayson/exploring-cs/chapter01.md

 Instead, we have created other languages which are easier for people to use.
 The first of these is **assembly** language, which is basically a human-readable version of machine code.
-Rather than write \"0100\" for add, and \"0111\" for memory cell 7, we just write them out.
+Rather than write "0100" for add, and "0111" for memory cell 7, we just write them out.
 The instruction above written in assembly would look like this:

 ``` {.algorithm}
 add r7, r7, #1
 ```

-The computer can\'t run this instruction directly, it must be translated into machine code.
+The computer can't run this instruction directly, it must be translated into machine code.
 That is done by a program called an **assembler**:

 ![An assembler converts assembly code into machine